 In Japan, the best bets are the traditional beverages—plum wine or sake, an alcohol made from rice.
 Some of the more adventurous options like frozen Kirin may sound intriguing, but this is a place to stick by the proven winners (i.e., not a beer slushie).
 The Kabuki Café (actually a kiosk) has a few good choices for snacks.
 Try the edamame or the sake mist, an alcoholic take on shaved ice.

 The Morocco pavilion is the only pavilion in the World Showcase for which the country’s government contributed to its design.
 That helps explain the colorful mosaics, the realistic-looking minaret, fountains, and other features highlighting the beautiful aspects of this North African country.
-Still, the idea of cocktails in Morocco is a little strange to me and a reminder that although Disney has some great offerings, some things are far from authentic.
+Still, the idea of cocktails in Morocco (a country where alcohol is hard-to-come-by) is a little strange to me and a reminder that although Disney has some great offerings, some things are far from authentic.

 Putting my doubts aside, the signature sangria—available in white, red, or sparkling—is the best choice, although there’s a full array of cocktails and beers to choose from.
 If you haven’t eaten in awhile, stopping here for a bite to eat may be a better option than imbibing.
 The falafel is fabulous, and the lamb sliders, hummus, and baklava are also filling choices.